 School Boards of Trustees must consult with their community every two years about their Sexuality Education Policy, and the content of the school's programmes.

-What will young people learn in sexuality education?
+What will young people learn in relationships and sexuality education?

 In the early years young people will develop listening skills, talk about their feelings and relationships, and look at their roles within the family.